ComFreek/zero-knowledge-proofs-comparison-table/README.md

 ## Comments (retrospective)

 - Don't take the column with "any hard graph property" too seriously, I think it's flawed
 - I might be wrong at places about terminology.
-Cryptographers have a strange family of definitions given by the grammar `[zero-knowledge] {argument,proof} [of knowledge]`.
+As far as I understand, cryptographers employ a -- weird on first sight -- family of definitions given by the regex `(zero-knowledge)? (argument|proof) (of knowledge)?`.

   I think "argument vs proof" qualifies whether you consider soundness probabilistically or not.
   "zero-knowledge" qualifies that there is a simulator that can simulate your protocol "from the outside" with "rewinding Turing machines".